aligholami/hexia/README.md

 ## Dust
 ### Introduction
 This is **Dust**.
 A **PyTorch** based framework for building visual question answering models.
-Dust provides high-level API to seamlessly integrate your VQA models with pre-defined data, image preprocessing and natural language proprocessing pipelines.
+Dust provides a mid-level API for seamless integration of your VQA models with pre-defined data, image preprocessing and natural language proprocessing pipelines.

 #### Features
 *   Image preprocessing